 - 1. Information such as maps, one-line drawings, substation and schematic drawings that identify the physical and electrical location of the RAS and related facilities. - 2.
 Functionality of new RAS or proposed functional modifications to existing RAS and documentation of the pre- and post-modified functionality of the RAS. - 3.
-The Corrective Action Plan (CAP) if RAS modifications are proposed in a CAP. - 4.
+The CAP if RAS modifications are proposed in a CAP. - 4.
 Data to populate the RAS database: - a.
-RAS name. - b.
-Each RAS-entity and contact information. - c.
-Expected or actual in-service date; most recent RC-approval date (Requirement R3); most recent evaluation date (Requirement R4); and date of retirement, if applicable. - d.
-System performance issue or reason for installing the RAS (e.g., thermal overload, angular instability, poor oscillation damping, voltage instability, under- or overvoltage, or slow voltage recovery). - e.
-Description of the Contingencies or System conditions for which the RAS was designed (i.e., initiating conditions). - f.
-Action(s) to be taken by the RAS. - g.
-Identification of limited impact RAS. - h.
-Any additional explanation relevant to high-level understanding of the RAS.
+RAS name; - b.
+Each RAS entity and contact information; - c.
+Expected or actual in-service date' most recent RC-approval date (Requirement R3), most recent evaluation date (Requirement R4), and date of retirement, if applicable; - d.
+System performance issue or reason for installing the RAS (e.g., thermal overload, angular instability, poor oscillation damping, voltage instability, under- or overvoltage, or slow voltage recovery); - e.
+Description of the contingencies or system conditions for which the RAS was designed (i.e., initiating conditions); - f.
+Action(s) to be taken by the RAS; - g.
+Identification of limited impact RAS; and - h.
+Any other explanation relevant to high-level understanding of the RAS.